-ZX-Basicus is a PC console program written in C++ that synthesizes, analyzes, optimizes and interprets Sinclair BASIC programs for the ZX Spectrum 48K (and does some management of .TAP and .SNA files as well).
+ZX-Basicus is a PC console program written in C++ that synthesizes, analyzes, optimizes and runs directly ZX Spectrum 48K Sinclair BASIC programs (it also does some management of .TAP, .TZX and .SNA files).
 Under the hood, it uses a formal grammar specification that is extremely respectful of the original language, and also the ZXEcosystem library for interpreting programs with the original ZX Spectrum 48K peripherals.

 The program is easy to use.
 All its options can be shown simply by calling it with --help, or you can consult the help for only one option with --help optname.
 If you are more visual, you may use the integrated graphical option selector, that is opened if you set no option at all, although that is only visual sugar for the specification of parameters (it is not an IDE -yet-) and we strongly recommend the console mode.

 More detailed description of the toolkit are in the sections below (the file management is really straightforward and therefore omitted; just look for option -f in the help, or write zxbasicus --help f in console).

 Over the years I have also written other software related to the ZX Spectrum that might interest you.
 In particular, if you wish to program the PC with ZX behaviour in modern C++ instead of the original Sinclair BASIC, you can use the ZXEcosystem library.

 As an analyzer, ZX-Basicus is maybe the most intelligent tool out there; it extracts information from the BASIC program contained in a file and perform a number of automated analyses on that.
 It can work with:

 In all cases, it allows the user to inspect the internals of existing programs, obtain help for coding efficiently, and also test compliance with the original ZX Sinclair BASIC for 48K.
 Moreover: it is able to detect diverse obfuscation techniques and clean the code in the case of binary programs (.sna and .tap).